Normal Lumbar Puncture

 Once at home, rest as directed by your healthcare provider.

 You may develop a headache that will normally go away on its own in 1 to 2 days.
-You should find relief from this pain if you lie down.
+Lying down should help relieve this pain.

 Follow up with your healthcare provider, or as advised.